The collaborative direct democracy system by which members govern their LEDDA.

 Nonprofit organizations can include schools, government agencies, charities, civil society groups, hospitals, research organizations and other types of not-for-profit organizations.
 In the United States, these are tax-exempt organizations.

-The three primary types of member and nonmember organizations are standard businesses (SB), Principled Businesses (PB), and nonprofits (NP).
+In a LEDDA, the three primary types of member and nonmember organizations are standard businesses (SB), Principled Businesses (PB), and nonprofits (NP).
 All member organizations pay wages partly in tokens.
 A nonmember organization cannot be a Principled Business and cannot accept tokens as revenue.

-The percentages of total revenue that organizations receive from different sources (CBFS funding vs. person spending in the marketplace).
+In a LEDDA, the percentages of total revenue that organizations receive from different sources (CBFS funding vs. person spending in the marketplace).

 A Principled Business is a type of socially responsible business unique to the LEDDA framework.
 Among other characteristics, it is highly transparent and pays wages that are in keeping with income targets (not lower than the current-year target and not higher than the final target).